January 1, 1942

 Malaya: Japanese attack Kampar position in west Malaya in force but are unable to break through.
 Ind 11th Div is in grave danger as enemy amphibious force lands in Utan Melentang area, at mouth of Bernam R, behind Kampar line.
 Ind 12th Brig Gp moves from Bidor to meet this threat.
 Japanese aircraft deliver first severe blow against Tengah Airfield on Singapore.

 A group of U.S. Pursuit pilots including 1st Lt.
-Boyd D. "Buzz" Wagner took off flying a Beechcraft Model 18 from Bataan southward to Bandjermasin Airfield in southern Borneo.
+Boyd D. "Buzz" Wagner took off from Bataan Airfield aboard a Beechcraft Model 18 flying southward to Bandjermasin Airfield in southern Borneo.
 When the right engine failed to start, it was abandoned and the group hitched a ride aboard a U.S. Navy (USN) PBY Catalina to Soerabaja Airfield on Java and a week later are flown to Darwin.

-U.S. Army: South Luzon Force, upon completing withdrawal across the Pampanga River at Calumpit by 0500 and destroying bridges there at 0615, is disbanded.
-Its components continue withdrawal toward the Bataan Peninsula, and Gen Jones rejoins 51st Div (PA).
-Japanese move through Plaridel to Calumpit but are unable to cross the Pampanga River at Calumpit without the bridges.
+U.S. Army: By 5:00am the South Luzon Force finishes their withdrawal across the Pampanga River at Calumpit.
+At 6:15am they destroy the bridges.
+South Luzon Force is disbanded and its components continue withdrawal toward the Bataan Peninsula, and Gen Jones rejoins 51st Div (PA).
+Japanese move through Plaridel to Calumpit but without the bridges are unable to cross the Pampanga River at Calumpit.
 Covering force (elements of 71st and 91st PA Divs) withdraws from the Pampanga River line toward San Fernando.
-Meanwhile, 21st and 11th Divs (PA) continue fighting withdrawals, 91st along route Bamban-Angeles-Porac and 11th on route Malagang-San Fernando-Guagua (N of Sexmoan), arriving on line Porac-Guagua during night 1-2.
+Meanwhile, 21st and 11th Divs (PA) continue fighting withdrawals, 91st along route Bamban-Angeles-Porac and 11th on route Malagang-San Fernando-Guagua (N of Sexmoan), arriving on the Porac-Guagua line during night.

 Japanese army cargo ship Teiun Maru (ex-German Bremerhaven) is sunk by mine (U.S. or Japanese) off mouth of Lingayen Gulf at Lat 16°05'N Long 120°20'E.